UvaCsl/HemoCell/doc/user_guide/cases/pipeflow_with_preinlet.rst

    :align: center
    :figwidth: 90%

-   A two-dimensional projection of the total domain consisting of the pre-inlet (blue, left) and the main simulation domain (orange, right).
+   A two-dimensional projection of the total domain consisting of the periodic pre-inlet (blue, left) and the non-periodic main simulation domain (orange, right).
 The pre-inlet domain is seeded with a number of red blood cells at the start of the simulation.

 As the simulation progresses, the RBCs in the pre-inlet approach the main simulation domain.
 At this moment in time, these RBCs are *copied* into the main simulation domain as well as repeated again at the *inlet* of the pre-inlet.
-Notice how the RBCs near the boundary go from blue (pre-inlet) to orange (main domain) as they cross this boundary.
+Notice how the RBCs near the boundary change from blue (pre-inlet) to orange (main domain) as they cross this boundary.
 Additionally, you can see the cells near the boundary reappear at the pre-inlet's inlet.